mrhota/rust/src/doc/guide.md

 println!("x is {}", x);
 ```

-Remember before when I said the left-hand side of a `let` statement was more
+Remember our prior discussion that the left side of a `let` statement was more
-powerful than just assigning a binding?
-Here we are.
-We can put a pattern on
+powerful than just creating a binding?
+We can put a pattern on the left side of
-the left-hand side of the `let`, and if it matches up to the right-hand side,
+the `let`, and if it "matches" the right side, we can assign multiple bindings
-we can assign multiple bindings at once.
-In this case, `let` 'destructures,'
+at once.
+In this case, `let` "destructures" or "breaks up" the right tuple and
-or 'breaks up,' the tuple, and assigns the bits to three bindings.
+binds the values of the pieces to the three identifiers on the left.

-This pattern is very powerful, and we'll see it repeated more later.
+This capability is very powerful, and we'll see it repeated more later.

 There are also a few things you can do with a tuple as a whole, without
 destructuring.
 You can assign one tuple into another, if they have the same